 With an annual subscription, users can use the software for one year.
-If there’s a major update during that time, you can download and use it during that year.
+If there’s a significant update during that time, you can download and use it during that year.
 If your subscription expires, you can no longer use the software, unless you renew the license.

 The product is the same with a perpetual and a subscription.
 It’s just a difference in how it’s licensed.

 - Cloud-based Licenses.
-These are usually subscription-based licenses used for software that lives in the cloud, such as DropBox.
+These are usually subscription-based licenses used for software that lives in the Cloud, such as DropBox.

 Standard or Node-Locked License

 Simply, this is one license that can run on one computer.